Schema Programming with Racket: A Comprehensive Blog and Video Series [with GitHub Repository]

 Part 2: Functional Programming Concepts in Racket

-Introduce the functional paradigm and its application in Racket.
+Explore functional programming (FP) concepts and their application in Racket.

 Topics: